 In February, the company brings back its production of Yuri Possokhov’s Anna Karenina.
 The sumptuous two-act ballet features an original score by Ilya Demutsky.

-And finally, Joffrey looks to Hans Christian Andersen with the company premiere of The Little Mermaid, John Neumeier’s spellbinding, unflinching adaptation of the fairy tale.
+And finally, Joffrey looks to Hans Christian Andersen with the company premiere of The Little Mermaid, John Neumeier’s spellbinding, unflinching adaptation of the fairy tale that features music by contemporary composer Lera Auerbach.
 Joffrey’s release emphasizes that this production is not suitable for young children.

 Also announced were three world premieres.
 The first, a family-friendly work called Rita Finds Home, was choreographed by Amy Hall Garner.
 A collaboration with the Miami City Ballet, the ballet with have its premiere this summer at the Navy Pier Lake Stage with other free presentations to follow.